Antheagao/Shipping_Container_Project/README.md

 ![image](https://github.com/Antheagao/Shipping_Container_Project/assets/91440304/9efa5ea7-5945-447d-b488-900204a96bb7)

-The ASCII text art illustrates the empty possible coordinates on the ship where containers can be onloaded, and illustrates the spots where NO CONTAINER can be placed (visualized as +++).
+The ASCII text art illustrates the empty possible coordinates on the ship where containers can be loaded, and illustrates the spots where NO CONTAINER can be placed (visualized as +++).

 The program will ask for user-input to choose either the *Balancing* or the *Unload/load* option.
 We will choose the second option here.